ChrisHammond/AFUrl/README.md

 # AFUrl
-Active Forums URL Provider for URLMaster
+Active Forums URL Provider for URLMaster, Originally hosted on Codeplex

 *NO LONGER MAINTAINED* you should be on DNN 9 now, URLMaster is useless now.